Seminar : Culture governance and leadership

 This seminar was a follow up of the European “education in cultural leadership” project of 2015-2016.

-• In partnership with: In partnership with:
+- In partnership with: